redpandamonium/algorithm-engineering/README.md

 This is a solver for the vertex cover problem ([wiki](https://en.wikipedia.org/wiki/Vertex_cover)).
 It is also a test bench to quickly implement new data reductions and solver optimizations from the literature.
 It also includes a benchmarking testbench.
+This software is experimental and should not be used in anything serious.

 Credit: Carsten Gregor Michael Schubert, Fynn Constantin Lohren, Leon Suchy